 9. Making an Official Complaint

-If you feel that we have infringed your data protection rights, you may make an official complaint to the data protection authorities in your country of residence or The Office of the Data Protection Ombudsman (Finland) at the following addresses:
+If you feel that we have infringed your data protection rights, you may make an official complaint to the data protection authorities in your country of residence or the Belgian Data Protection Authorities at the following addresses: